 Interface and ease of use

-It’s probably fair to say that SpyFu is, in general, a bit easier to use than Semrush — it’s interface is less cluttered, makes use of large fonts and it’s very easy to find key tools.
+It’s probably fair to say that SpyFu is, in general, a bit easier to use than Semrush — its interface is less cluttered, and employs large fonts.
 Simple tabs at the top of the screen let you navigate easily between features.

 However, SpyFu’s ease-of-use is in large part down to the fact that it is considerably less feature-rich than Semrush — the reason that Semrush’s back end feels a bit busy at time is because you can do far more with the tool.

-And, while testing these products I found that Semrush’s data loads considerably faster — sometimes it took a very long time for SpyFu to load data.
+And, while testing these products I found that Semrush’s data loads considerably faster than SpyFu’s — during my tests of both platforms, sometimes it took a very long time for SpyFu to display metrics.

 And, if you like data visualization, the Semrush approach will definitely appeal.
 It graphs just about every key piece of information you can think of.